roblanc/digital-garden-jekyll-template/_notes/isolating.md

 ---
-titile: Are humans isolating themselves to death?
+title: Are humans isolating themselves to death?
 ---

 You can spray out a substance on your skin and mosquitoes will stop attacking you.
 And then you won’t have to think about that for the rest of your day.